onox/wayland-ada/README.md

 # Notes on the creation of the Wayland Ada binding

-The thin ada binding (the nested package Wl_Thin in the private part of the package Posix.Wayland) is auto-generated from wayland.xml and then the thick Ada binding is manually built on top of it.
+The thin ada binding (the nested package Wl_Thin in the private part of the package Posix.Wayland_Client) is auto-generated from wayland.xml and then the thick Ada binding is manually built on top of it.

 The reason the thick Ada binding is not also auto-generated is because it is